omega8cc/boa/docs/MIGRATE-XMASS.md

 ### Phase 0.5 — Prepare the target (`xmass prep-target`)

+`prep-target` refuses a target that carries an Octopus account absent from the source's eligible list (a golden-master clone brings its own satellite along): the init datadir swap replaces the target's MySQL with the source's, where that account's panel database never existed, so it would come out of cutover as a broken leftover (panel 500, no sites, no DB user).
+Remove it first with BOA's own cleanup — `touch /data/disk/<oN>/log/CANCELLED` on the target, a `barracuda up-<tree> system noscreen` pass (drops its vhosts), then `boa cleanup detect` and `boa cleanup purge <oN>` — or set `_XMASS_ALLOW_TARGET_ONLY=YES` to proceed knowingly and purge after cutover.

 Run on the **source**, after `pre-mig` has completed on both hosts and before `init`.
 This is everything the target must have in place before its Octopus accounts exist and before `init` replaces its datadir: